vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 **Procore email format dependency.** This flow is built around the specific email format that Procore uses for "Action Required" notifications.
 If Procore changes its email format, expressions in the flow may need to be updated.

 **Outlook folder monitoring.** Power Automate can only monitor one Outlook folder per trigger.
-If your Outlook routes Procore emails into multiple project-specific folders using rules, you will need either a separate flow per folder or a consolidated folder that all Procore emails pass through.
+If your Outlook routes Procore emails to multiple project-specific folders using rules, you will need either a separate flow for each folder or a consolidated folder that all Procore emails pass through.
 This is a known limitation of the current setup.

 **Duplicate detection.** The flow checks for duplicates before adding a row.
 For submittals, it checks the Submittal Name plus the Project Name.
 For RFIs, it checks the RFI Number plus the Project Name.
 If the same notification arrives twice (which can happen when multiple team members are copied), it will not create a duplicate row.

 **This is a reference implementation.** The flow was built and validated against my firm's Procore and Outlook setup.
-Variable names, folder paths, and email parsing expressions may need adjustment for your environment.
+Variable names, folder paths, and email parsing expressions may need to be adjusted for your environment.

 ---